Diskmaster/Oblivion-Mods/README.md

 Oblivion-Mods
 =============

-For future work in the Oblivion modding thing.
+Diskmaster's Oblivion modding repository.
+More than likely, this is development quality stuff.